NotHexadecimal/brainfuck-interpreters/Go/README.md

-# Go brainfuck intepreter
+# Go brainfuck interpreter
 Simple brainfuck interpreter written in Go

-Accepts input from stdin
+The program accepts a file as an argument.